Vizsoly Bible: The Bibles today

 Only 51 copies of the Vizsoly Bible exist today.
-Károli himself possessed twenty of them at the time of his death.
+Károli possessed twenty of them at the time of his death.
 Twenty of the fifty-one surviving copies are in Hungary, fourteen are in Romania (Transylvania), thirteen in Slovakia, two in the Czech Republic, one in Austria and one in Denmark.

-Original Vizsoly Bibles reach a high price at auction.
 On November 28, 2003 an almost intact copy was sold at a Budapest auction for 12 million forints (US$53,571), although experts assessed its value at 25–30 million forints; at another auction in London it reached that price in 2001.
-In May 2008 an Old Testament in good condition was auctioned for 2,2 million forints.
+In May 2008 an Old Testament in good condition was auctioned for 2.2 million forints.
 In 1981, 28,000 copies of the Bible were reprinted.

 A copy has been exhibited in the church of Vizsoly since October 31, 1940.
 After several pages had been stolen, the book was then secured in a glass display case.
 On February 10, 2002 it was stolen again, and found in September 2003 in a neglected building in Komárno, Slovakia.
 It is occasionally lent for exhibitions and was on display in the House of Tokay Wines in Tokaj between August 13 and September 3, 2008.